• Skip to primary navigation

 You only need a few ingredients to make classic French macarons:

-• Egg whites – It’s best to use aged egg whites (separated 24 to 48 hours in advance) and bring them to room temperature before whipping.
-This helps create a more stable meringue.
+• Egg whites – Use aged egg whites (24–48 hours in advance) at room temperature to create a stable French meringue with better volume.

-• Granulated sugar – Added gradually to the egg whites, it helps build a firm, glossy meringue with stiff peaks.
+• Granulated sugar – Added gradually, it helps build a firm, glossy meringue with stiff peaks essential for French macarons.

-• Almond flour – Use extra-fine almond flour and sift it well to avoid lumps and get smooth macaron shells with no bumps.
+• Almond flour – Use extra-fine, blanched almond flour and sift it well for smooth macaron shells with no bumps.

-• Powdered sugar – Combined with the almond flour, it gives the shells a soft, chewy texture and that classic melt-in-your-mouth finish.
+• Powdered sugar – Mixed with almond flour, it creates the classic smooth texture and soft, chewy macaron shells.

 How To Make French Macarons